hbctraining/Intro-to-ChIPseq/lessons/QC_quality_metrics_R.md

 ## Learning Objectives

 * Discuss other quality metrics for evaluating ChIP-Seq data
-* Generate a report containing quality metrics using the R Bioonductor package `ChIPQC`
+* Generate a report containing quality metrics using `ChIPQC`
-* Learn to run R scripts from the command-line
 * Identify sources of low quality data